 And all those who had believed were together and had all things in common; 45 and they began selling their property and possessions and were sharing them with all, as anyone might have need.
 46 Day by day continuing with one mind in the temple, and breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart, 47 praising God and having favor with all the people.
 And the Lord was adding to their number day by day those who were being saved.
 Acts 2:44-47 NASB

-Unity in the Church Brings Glory to God
+Benefits of Unity in the Church

 These examples give us a glimpse of the power of unity in the church!
+When the church is unified God is glorified.

 In 2 Chronicles we see the people were unified in their purpose to seek the Lord for wisdom in their strategy against the vast army!
 This clearly played a role in releasing the heavenly resources that fought and won their battle – and ultimately, brought glory to God!